opendocsg/slw-judgments-backfill/2007_SGHC_107/report.md

 73     Do the two requirements of O 2 r 2(1)—that an application must be made within a reasonable time and before any fresh step has been taken—apply to applications to set aside an irregular default judgment under O 13 r 8?

 74     It is clear that insofar as _regular_ default judgments are concerned, delay is a relevant consideration.
-In _Ang Kim Soon v Sunray Marine Pte Ltd_ [1997] 3 SLR 619 the defendant sought to set aside a regular default interlocutory judgment after a delay of about six months.
+In _Ang Kim Soon v Sunray Marine Pte Ltd_ <span class="citation">[1997] 3 SLR 619</span> the defendant sought to set aside a regular default interlocutory judgment after a delay of about six months.
 Choo Han Teck JC (as he then was) said:

  [H]aving considered the chronology of this case and the conduct of the parties, I find that it is too late now for the employer to set aside the default judgment.
 Once liability is disputed, the employer was bound to set aside the interlocutory judgment at the earliest opportunity.
 It should not play a cat-and-mouse game with the shipowner using the plaintiff as cheese.

-Delay was also a consideration when Woo Bih Li J refused to set aside another regular default judgment in _Lee Theng Wee v Tay Chor Teng_ [2003] SGHC 173.
+Delay was also a consideration when Woo Bih Li J refused to set aside another regular default judgment in _Lee Theng Wee v Tay Chor Teng_ <span class="citation">[2003] SGHC 173</span>.

 75     In respect of irregular default judgments, Mercurine cited a number of Malaysian cases — _Malayan Banking v Sykt Jaya Perkakas (Sabah)_ [1993] 3 MLJ 503, _United Malayan Banking Corp Bhd v Mideast Development Sdn Bhd & Ors_ [1991] 1 MLJ 55 and _Taman Pangkor Sdn Bhd v Doric Development Sdn Bhd & 2 Ors_ [1987] 2 CLJ—for the proposition that because an irregular judgment is set aside _ex debito justitiae_ , delay was irrelevant to whether such a judgment ought to be set aside.